pilcru/ghpythonremote/README.rst

 Install the following:

 :Python 2.7:
-    gh-python-remote was developed with the `Anaconda`_ distribution in mind, but any Python distribution works.
-If you already have Anaconda installed with Python 3, do not reinstall, instead just read the next paragraph.
+    gh-python-remote was developed with the `Anaconda`_ and `Miniconda`_ distributions in mind, but any Python 2.7 distribution works.
+If you already have Anaconda installed with Python 3, you do not need to reinstall it, you can create a virtual environment as explained below.

     *If you want to be able to name virtual environments in gh-python-remote by their conda name, select "Add conda to my PATH" when prompted during Anaconda's installation.*

+    *On Mac, the python distributed with the OS is outdated and difficult to use by the end-user.
+It is* **highly** *recommended to use a conda- or* `brew`_ *-based Python.*
 :Python `virtual environment`_ (optional):
     Isolate dependencies for each project by creating a new virtual environment.
+If you use Anaconda or Miniconda, creating a virtual environment is easy.

-If you use Anaconda, open the Windows command prompt (or the Anaconda prompt if you chose not to add conda to your PATH) and type:
+    - Open the Windows command prompt, or Mac terminal (or the Anaconda prompt if you chose not to add conda to your PATH during insallation)
+    - Run the following command:

     .. code-block:: bash

        conda create --name rhinoremote python=2.7 numpy scipy

-    This will set you up with a new virtual environment named ``rhinoremote``, and install numpy and scipy in it.
+    This will create a new virtual environment named ``rhinoremote``, and install numpy and scipy in it.
 :`Rhinoceros3D`_:
-    Version 5 and 6 on Windows are supported.
-Rhino 6 for Mac might be supported in a later release.
+    Version 7 is supported on Windows and Mac.
+Version 5 and 6 on Windows should work, but are not supported.
 :`Grasshopper`_:
-    On Rhino 6, it is already installed.
+    On Rhino 6 and 7, it is already installed.
 On Rhino 5, install version 0.9.0076. **Open it at least once before continuing.**
 :`GH Python`_:
-    On Rhino 6, it is already installed.
+    On Rhino 6 and 7, it is already installed.
 On Rhino 5, install version 0.6.0.3. **On Rhino 5, drop it on the Grasshopper canvas at least once before continuing.**

 2. Install gh-python-remote:
 --------------------------------

-From the Windows command prompt (or the special Anaconda or Python prompt if pip is not in your path by default), run:
+From the Windows command prompt, or Mac terminal (or the special Anaconda, or Python prompt if pip is not in your path by default), run:

 *(If you are using a virtual environment, remember to* **activate** *it first.
-With the conda virtual environment from above, you would need to run* ``conda activate rhinoremote`` *in the Windows or Anaconda prompt)*
+With the conda virtual environment from above, you would need to run* ``conda activate rhinoremote`` *in the command prompt.)*

 .. code-block:: bash

    pip install gh-python-remote --upgrade python -m ghpythonremote._configure_ironpython_installation

-This will install gh-python-remote for Rhino 6, and install the gh-python-remote UserObject in all Grasshopper versions.
+This will install gh-python-remote for Rhino 7, and install the gh-python-remote UserObject in all Grasshopper versions.

-The ``ghpythonremote._configure_ironpython_installation`` script takes an optional location argument that can be ``5``, ``6`` (default), or the path to a target IronPython package directory.
+The ``ghpythonremote._configure_ironpython_installation`` script takes an optional location argument that can be ``5``, ``6``, ``7`` (default), or the path to a target IronPython package directory.

 For example, to install for Rhino 5, replace the second command with: